Facilities Management provides maintenance services to the campus community.

 Facilities Maintenance Departments

 Responsible for the general maintenance and repair of all academic buildings and classrooms.
 This includes such items as the hanging of bulletin boards, white boards, pictures, projection screens, window blinds, shelves, chair rails, coat hooks, ceiling tiles.
 They also repair doors, replace windows, fix locks, disassemble/reassemble modular furniture, and repair furniture.
+Academic Maintenance is also responsible for events, moves and department transfers.

 Responsible for the installation, maintenance, repair and testing of a campus wide building automation control and monitoring system.
 This system enables Facilities Management to centrally monitor and control building environmental systems as well as other systems such as fire alarm and security.